 - 2001 Fleer Focus Ichiro Suzuki RC #247

 - 2001 Fleer Futures RC /2499 #230

-Whatever the case we feel buying a few Suzuki rookie cards is a smart move.
+Whatever the case we feel, buying a few Suzuki rookie cards is smart.
 If you have a large budget opt for the SP Authentic or the SPx Signed Jersey cards.
-If you have a smaller budget consider the 2001 Topps RC #726 (no matter the card try to buy a high grade i.e. PSA 10, PSA 9, SGC 10, or BGS 9.5).
+If you have a smaller budget, consider the 2001 Topps RC #726 (no matter the card try to buy a high grade i.e. PSA 10, PSA 9, SGC 10, or BGS 9.5).